Shap Summit: Rail

 The summit of the West Coast Main Line (WCML) (54.4955°N 2.6665°W) is 916 ft above sea level.
-It is the highest point of the WCML in England, however Beattock Summit in Scotland is the overall highest summit of the line at 1016 ft.
-The actual summit is in a cutting, a short distance south of the former Shap railway station, there are some sidings at the crest of the summit serving Shap granite quarry.
+It is the highest point of the WCML in England, although Beattock Summit in Scotland is the highest summit of the line, at 1016 ft.
+The actual summit is in a cutting, a short distance south of the former Shap railway station.
+There are some sidings at the crest of the summit serving Shap granite quarry.
 The northbound climb has a 5.5 mile ascent beginning at Tebay, with gradients of up to 1 in 75 (1 foot of rising or falling gradient for every 75 feet of distance).
 The southbound climb beginning at Penrith is longer, around 12 mi but with gentler gradients of up to 1 in 125.

-The line was opened in 1846 as part of the Lancaster and Carlisle Railway, after much debate over the best routing of the line.
+The line was opened in 1846 as part of the Lancaster and Carlisle Railway, engineered by Joseph Locke after much debate over the best routing of the line.
 In the days of steam locomotives, the steep gradients of the climb meant that bank engines based at Tebay were often required to assist trains up the incline.
 The line was electrified by British Rail in 1974.
+Modern diesel and electric traction has little difficulty in making the climb, although heavy freight trains occasionally require double heading.
+Rail tours which use steam locomotives often have to be assisted with a diesel or electric locomotive coupled in to the rear of the train to make the ascent.

 In 2004 the Tebay rail accident occurred, when an unbraked wagon being used by track maintenance workers ran away downhill from Shap Summit, killing four railway workers at nearby Tebay.
 Another incident occurred in 2010 when a freight train climbing the northbound incline to the summit, came to a halt and then rolled backwards uncontrollably for 2.2 mi, reaching a speed of 51 mph, until the driver was able to bring it to a stop before it caused any damage.
 The inquiry found that driver fatigue was the cause of the incident.

+On 3 November 2025, a Class 390 Pendolino derailed south of the summit after hitting a landslide obstructing the track.
+Four minor injuries were reported.